RajVarsani/repoverse/README.md

 ### **1. As a GitHub Action**

-Automate changes synchronization based on GitHub push events by using repoverse within your GitHub Actions workflows.
+Automate synchronization based on GitHub push events:

-Create a workflow file, for example, .github/workflows/sync.yml in your repository:
+- Create a workflow file (e.g., `.github/workflows/sync.yml`) in your repository.

-In your repository, create a GitHub Actions workflow file at `.github/workflows/sync.yml`:
+- Define the workflow, including triggers, jobs, and steps.
+- Use the `repoverse` action within your job to perform synchronization.

+Example workflow:
+- Make sure that the `REPOVERSE_CONFIG` secret is created in your repository's settings, containing the synchronization configuration in `JSON` format.
 ```yaml
 name: Repository Sync